 4. If it is a Multi-Marker video please turn off the Auto-audio mode:

 5. If nothing helps, it could be an anti-virus software on your computer blocking the video so turn it off (including built-in Windows defender) and see if this helps.

 6. Multi-Marker project: for all markers playback any browser works fine.
 If switching between the tracks we recommend Safari, IE, and Edge for the best experience while Chrome and Firefox may need page refreshing and cause pauses.

-All legacy Lists will be removed from Teams as of June 7, 2021.
+All legacy Lists were removed from Teams as of June 7, 2021.
 The Share to Lists feature was formally retired in January 2020, rendering all Lists read-only at that time.

 Any projects that you previously shared via Lists are still available in your recipients’ Feeds and are located in the same position in Feed from when they were originally shared.
 (A user’s Feed is organized by date shared, descending order).

 If you wish to make any of your videos that were previously shared via List (or any Sharing method for that matter) private, go to the Sharing menu tab on the project page and select “Make Private”